 Community input is essential to identify areas where safety improvements are needed.
 The RTC will conduct a regional survey through August 31, 2025 to gather community input and feedback about potential locations and types of safety improvements to be installed.
-In addition to community input, the project team has developed a Safer Streets Priority map that includes recent historical data collected from crashes.
-This map visually identifies locations at high risk for crashes, deaths, and serious injuries.
+In addition to community input, the project team has developed a Safer Streets Priority Network and map that identifies the roads and intersections with the highest concentrations of traffic-related deaths and serious injuries.

-SAFE STREETS FOR ALL SOUTHERN NEVADA
+SAFE STREETS FOR ALL